MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-add-in-for-Outlook.md

 Use the Teams Meeting add-in in Outlook
 =======================================

-The Teams Meeting add-in lets you schedule a Teams meeting from Outlook.
+The Teams Meeting add-in lets users schedule a Teams meeting from Outlook.
 The add-in is available for Outlook on Windows, Mac, web, and mobile.

 ## Teams Meeting add-in in Outlook for Windows